Today’s nutrition message is ‘dump the junk; eat real food’. I heard the call to eat healthy and enjoy life and acted on it. Have you?

 Obesity, heart disease and strokes are prevalent.
 It’s clear that many people aren’t either wise or moderate when it comes to the variety of foods and quantities they consume.
 So it’s no surprise the nutrition pendulum has swung back toward eating unaltered food that is as close as possible to the way nature made it.

 Foods or drinks eaten between meals are referred to as snacks.
 When your energy level is flagging it’s time to fuel your body with a nutritious snack, rather than processed food products or junk foods that lead to health issues.
 Avoid intake of sugars for quick energy boosts as sugar highs lead to crashing.

 Any activity can become a meditation. … So when the world beyond your kitchen is in chaos, you can create a healing happiness-filled oasis, where chaos does not reign.
 In the kitchen, we can create harmony, order, wellness, the antithesis of everything in our lives that stresses and exhausts us. — How to find the Healing Happiness in Cooking

-Selecting healthy energizing snack foods and eating the correct amounts to restore your energy balance is a life preserving habit.
+Selecting healthy energizing snack foods and eating the correct amounts to restore your energy balance is a life preserving habit. it’s important to choose high quality nutrient-dense carbohydrates and add healthy fats and lean protein to your ‘energy snack’ to give you long-lasting energy.
 Everyone ought to learn how to do that in childhood, but it’s never too late to learn how to snack right by energizing your body with real foods.

 Food Cravings, Sensitivities and Allergies